Appeal Court Dismisses Chairman Wontumi’s Application to Stop Samreboi Mining Case

 - The court ruled that his legal team failed to demonstrate exceptional circumstances to justify a stay of proceedings

-The Ashanti Regional Chairman of the New Patriotic Party (NPP), Bernard Antwi Boasiako, popularly known as Chairman Wontumi, has suffered a major setback in court.
+The Ashanti Regional Chairman of the New Patriotic Party (NPP), Bernard Antwi Boasiako, suffered a major setback in court in the Samreboi Mining case.

-This follows the dismissal of an application to halt the ongoing criminal trial at the High Court in the Samreboi mining case.
+An application to halt the ongoing criminal trial against Boasiako, popularly known as Chairman Wontumi, at the High Court was recently dismissed.

 Source: Facebook

-According to a report by Citi News, Chairman Wontumi's application sought to stop the trial while the appellate court considers a challenge to an earlier ruling by Justice Audrey Kocuvie-Tay, which ordered him to open his defence over allegations that he permitted mining activities on his Samreboi concession without authorisation.
+According to a report by Citi News, Chairman Wontumi's application sought to stop the trial while the appellate court considers a challenge to an earlier ruling by Justice Audrey Kocuvie-Tay.

 Lawyers for the NPP's Ashanti Regional Chairman argued that the High Court proceedings should be temporarily halted until the appeal on the ruling is determined.